thatmlopsguy/thatmlopsguy.github.io/content/colophon.md

 Here is the thing: there are quite a few companies out there that live off acquiring and selling your data.
 That would be kind of ok if it was more transparent how this is done.
 But of course, only those who are not interested in your data are the ones who properly communicate what they do.
 This is the case here.

+This website uses GitHub Pages, a web hosting service provided by GitHub, Inc., 88 Colin P Kelly Jr St, San Francisco, CA 94107, USA (“GitHub”).
+GitHub is certified under the EU/US privacy agreement „Privacy Shield“ and hence obliged to observe EU privacy regulation.
+GitHub collects and stores information that your browser automatically transmits to us in “server log files”.
+These are:

+- Browser type and browser version
+- Operating system used
+- Referrer URL
+- Host name of the accessing computer
+- Time of the server request
+- IP address

+GitHub uses these data to analyze website usage by the visitor, to compile reports on the activities of website visitors, and to provide further services in connection with the use of the website.
+Insofar as GitHub is bound by law to do so, or if third parties process data on behalf on GitHub, data will be transferred to third parties.
+GitHub will not combine visitor data transmitted by the browser with data from other sources.

+For more information on GitHub’s privacy policy, please visit `https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement`.

 ## 📮 Comments